 Figure~\ref{fig:sample_scores_techqa} shows the distribution of scores over all available samples in each iteration of AL for the TechQA dataset.
 Regarding RT scoring, we observe a steep curve where, depending on the dataset, many samples are rated as 0 and many as 1.
 This indicates that both models, data generation and MRQA, work very well in combination since well working samples are rated high.
 The RT scoring seems to be also a good measure to quantify the ``difference'' between the target domain and the source domain.
 For example, for both NQ and BioASQ, RT scores are much better than those for TechQA.
 This happens probably because the RT scoring method considers the downstream MRQA task when computing the score thus reflecting the larger distribution shift when more specialized domains are considered.
 Therefore, for the TechQA dataset, the visualization suggests that one might as well select all 200 samples in one iteration, instead of annotating 50 samples in four consecutive iterations.
 Another interesting behavior we observe is that the RT method scores samples best in the first iteration.
 This might occur due to potential overfitting of the data generation model, being fine-tuned with 50 samples from the target domain, resulting in a decrease of score in the following iteration.

-\paragraph{Distribution of samples}
+\subsection{Distribution of samples}

 In order for the MRQA model to perform well, it is important that a set of diverse samples is selected by the AL strategy.
-Figure~\ref{fig:samples_dist_bioasq_rt_mrqa_last_iteration} shows a visualization, based on t-SNE, of the diversity of samples drawn from the BioASQ dataset according to RT scoring in the last iteration.
-More examples can be found in the appendix.
+Figure~\ref{fig:samples_dist_bioasq_rt_mrqa_last_iteration} shows a visualization, based on t-SNE, of the diversity of samples drawn from BioASQ according to RT scoring in the last iteration.
+We find that selected samples are well distributed among the available samples.